ibm-cloud-docs/cis/edge-functions-use-cases.md

 ```
 {:codeblock}

-### Deny A Spider Or Crawler
+### Deny a spider or crawler
 {: #originless-responses-deny-spider-crawler}

 Protect your origin from unwanted spiders or crawlers.
-In this case, if the user-agent is “annoying-robot”, the edge function returns the response instead of sending the request to the origin.
+In this case, if the user-agent is “annoying-robot”, the Edge function returns the response instead of sending the request to the origin.

 ```sh
 addEventListener('fetch', event => {